Elefria-Labs/zk-block/backend/README.md

 ##### Compile cicuits

+- Using groth16

 `yarn compile:circuits`

 Please do use this to compile circuits for production.
 Proper ceremony is required.

+- Using Plonk

+`yarn compile:pks`

+Note: Plonks doesnt require phase 2 trusted ceremony per circuit, it's enough with the powers of tau ceremony which is universal.

+This repo uses [Hermez Cryptographic Setup](https://blog.hermez.io/hermez-cryptographic-setup/) with power of 14, which is more than enough for this repo purpose.

 ##### Run tests